Decathlon/sports-tracking-data-documentation/docs/061-user-equipments.md

 * Duration
 * Number of session

-We provide 4 categories (shoes, bikes, rackets, other).
+We provide 4 categories (shoes, bike, racquet, other).

 You can link an equipment to a single or multiple sports.